-Are you looking for free family things to do in Ireland with the kids?
-We’ve got it covered, with our list of 100 free things to do in Ireland with Kids – yes, absolutely free!
+If you are looking for free family things to do in Ireland with the kids, we’ve got it covered, with our list of 100 free things to do in Ireland with Kids – yes, absolutely free!

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.